crisp-studio/blog/src/content/posts/a-new-year-a-new-crisp.md

 It’s the dawn of 2019 and we just made a big decision: We are stepping away from doing web design services and film production.
 This is **really big for us** because we were not doing bad business.
 In contrary, considering that we built up the company during our studies, we did really well.
 We always had something in the pipeline and did roughly 100K\$ in revenue in the last year.

 So why did we quit the traditional agency business?
-And what are we doing now?
-Let‘s dive in.
+And what are we doing now? _Let‘s dive in._

----

 ## The quirks of traditional agency business